matthewgream/libiotdata/README.md

 of the sensors themselves.
 For example, a typical BME280 temperature sensor has ±1°C accuracy, well above the 0.125°C quantisation error.

+#### Boundary Conditions

+The encode formulae in Section 8 define behaviour for values within the stated range of each field.
+The protocol does not mandate a specific behaviour for out-of-range inputs (e.g. a temperature of -45°C when the defined range is -40°C to +80°C, or a wind speed of 70 m/s when the maximum is 63.5 m/s).

+Implementations SHOULD adopt one of the following strategies, applied consistently across all field types:

+1. **Clamp to range.** Values below the minimum are encoded as the minimum;
+   values above the maximum are encoded as the maximum.
+This preserves the invariant that every input produces a valid encoded value.
+Clamped values are silently distorted — the receiver cannot distinguish a clamped reading from a genuine reading at the boundary.

+2. **Reject and omit.** The encoder refuses to encode the field and clears its presence bit.
+The receiver sees the field as absent rather than as a potentially misleading value.
+This is appropriate for safety-critical deployments where an out-of-range reading may indicate a sensor fault.

+3. **Clamp and flag.** As (1), but the encoder also sets a deployment-specific flag bit (Section 8.6) or emits a DIAGNOSTIC TLV indicating the condition.

+The reference implementation uses strategy (1): all values are clamped to the representable range with no indication to the receiver.
+Deployments that require out-of-range detection SHOULD use the Flags field or a DIAGNOSTIC TLV to communicate the condition.

+For fields with a defined "not available" sentinel (e.g. CPU Temperature = 0x7F in the Health TLV), the sentinel MUST NOT be produced by clamping.
+If the clamped value would collide with the sentinel, the encoder MUST use strategy (2) instead.

+## 11.6.
+Error Handling and Malformed Packets

+The protocol is designed for environments where packet corruption is handled at the link layer (LoRa CRC, LoRaWAN MIC, cellular integrity checks).
+However, decoders may encounter malformed packets due to firmware bugs, version mismatches, partial reception on links without CRC, or deliberate fuzzing.
+This section defines the expected decoder behaviour.

+### General Principle

+A decoder that encounters any condition it cannot resolve MUST discard the entire packet.
+Partial decoding — where some fields are extracted and others are silently skipped or defaulted — is NOT RECOMMENDED, as it can produce internally inconsistent records (e.g. a wind direction without a wind speed, or a position from a different transmission cycle than the temperature).

+A decoder MAY log or count discarded packets for diagnostic purposes.
+The discard reason SHOULD be made available to the operator.

+### Specific Conditions

+The following conditions MUST result in packet discard:

+1. **Packet too short.** A packet shorter than 5 bytes (32-bit header + 1
+   presence byte) is not a valid iotdata packet.

+2. **Unknown variant.** A variant ID that does not appear in the decoder's variant table.
+See also Section 11.4.
+The decoder cannot determine field widths or ordering without a variant definition, so no fields can be extracted.

+3. **Truncated fields.** The presence bits indicate a field is present, but the remaining packet data is insufficient to contain it.
+This typically indicates corruption or a version mismatch where the receiver's field table does not match the transmitter's.

+4. **Truncated TLV.** The TLV bit (bit 6 of Presence Byte 0) is set, but the remaining data after the last data field is insufficient to contain a valid TLV header (16 bits), or a TLV entry's length field extends past the end of the packet.

+5. **Extension byte overflow.** A presence byte chain exceeds the decoder's maximum supported depth (4 bytes in the reference implementation).
+A decoder SHOULD discard rather than attempt to process an unexpectedly deep presence chain, as it may indicate corruption of the extension bits.

+### Conditions That SHOULD NOT Cause Discard

+The following conditions are anomalous but not fatal.
+A decoder SHOULD process the packet and MAY flag the anomaly:

+1. **Quantised value at range boundary.** A decoded value at exactly the minimum or maximum of its defined range is valid.
+It may represent a clamped out-of-range input (see Section 11.5), but the decoder cannot distinguish this from a genuine boundary reading.

+2. **Out-of-range quantised value.** A raw quantised value that exceeds the number of defined steps (e.g. humidity = 120 in a 7-bit field with range 0–100) indicates corruption or a version mismatch.
+The decoder SHOULD clamp the value to the defined range and MAY flag the anomaly.
+Discarding is also acceptable.

+3. **Sequence number discontinuity.** A gap in the sequence number indicates lost packets, not a malformed packet.
+The receiver SHOULD track and report gaps but MUST NOT discard the current packet.

+4. **Unknown TLV type.** A TLV entry with an unrecognised type code is not an error.
+The decoder MUST skip the entry using its length field and continue processing subsequent TLV entries and SHOULD preserve the entry in its generic form (Section 10) for downstream consumers.

+5. **Trailing bytes.** If all presence-indicated fields and TLV entries have been decoded and bytes remain in the packet, the decoder SHOULD ignore the trailing data.
+This allows future protocol extensions to append data without breaking existing decoders.

+### Implementation Guidance

+Decoders MUST validate buffer bounds before every field read.
+The bit-packing functions in the reference implementation accept a `max_bits` parameter and return an error if a read would exceed it.
+Implementations that omit bounds checking risk buffer overflows from crafted or corrupted packets.

+A decoder operating on untrusted input (e.g. a gateway receiving packets from unknown stations) SHOULD treat all packets as potentially malformed and MUST NOT assume that a valid header implies a valid payload.

 ## 12. Packet Size Reference

 The following table shows exact bit and byte counts for common packet